tadashibashi/snake-challenge/README.md

     - The fruit is moved to another random, unoccupied square.

 Snake Growth
-- The snake must remain a contiguous line of squares (connected horizontally or vertically) contiguous spaces on the grid
+- The snake must remain a contiguous string of squares (connected horizontally or vertically)
 - The head dictates the motion, the body follows.

 Gameover